 NCEP was implemented between August 2000 and September 2002.
-It was aimed at consolidating a mature political culture in which citizens would be more aware of their rights and responsibilities, and would participate effectively in broadening democracy in the country.
-The Programme, while focusing on governance and electoral processes, hoped to equip citizens with the relevant knowledge to contribute to, and participate actively and meaningfully in the country’s socio-economic, political and development processes.
-By the time the country held elections in December 2002, the Programme had successfully carried out approximately 60,000 civic and voter education activities in all of Kenya’s eight provinces, reaching nearly a fifth of the country’s total population.
+It was aimed at consolidating a mature political culture in which citizens would be more aware of their rights and responsibilities.
+This is in addition to effective participating in broadening democracy in the country.
+The programme (NCEP), while focusing on governance and electoral processes, was geared towards equipping citizens with the relevant knowledge to contribute to, and participate actively and meaningfully in the country’s socio-economic, political and development processes.
+By the time the country held elections in December 2002, the programme had successfully carried out approximately 60,000 civic and voter education activities in all of Kenya’s eight (former) provinces, reaching nearly a fifth of the country’s total population.

-After the peaceful elections in 2002, it became clear to NCEP that while civic education had played a critical part in enabling Kenyan citizens to understand the relationship between them and the state, the new political environment and the push towards constitutional reform would require a drastic restructuring and reviewing of the Programme.
-This resulted in significant changes in the way the Programme was managed and run, particularly in relation to its management and branding.
+After the peaceful General Elections held in 2002, it became clear to NCEP that while civic education had played a critical part in enabling Kenya’s citizens to understand the relationship between them and the State, the new political environment and the push towards constitutional reform would require a drastic restructuring and reviewing of the NCEP programme.
+This resulted in significant changes in the way the programme was managed and run, particularly in relation to its management and branding.
 A decision was made to form a Programme Steering Committee that would give both the consortia (which by then included National Muslim Civic Education Consortium (NAMCEC), Constitution and Reform Education Consortium (CRECO), Consortium for the Empowerment and Development of Marginalised Communities (CEDMAC) and Ecumenical Civic Education Consortium (ECEP) and the Donor Committee a say in the way the Programme was managed, monitored and implemented.
-It was also decided that the Programme should be locally-owned and have a name that resonated with ordinary citizens.
+It was also decided that the Programme should be locally-owned (and managed) and have a name that resonated with ordinary citizens.
 More importantly, it was felt that the Programme needed to develop Kenyans’ sense of belonging to the country by promoting the idea of citizenship and all that it entails, including patriotism, loyalty, and respect for the law.
 NCEP’s second phase was thus re-branded Uraia, the Kiswahili word for citizenship.

 In 2005, NCEP’s second phase (Uraia) shifted its focus to five key areas that were considered critical under the new political dispensation: nation-building; democratisation; good governance; constitutionalism; and human rights, with the three cross-cutting issues of environment, gender and HIV/AIDS.
 Uraia developed several key strengths through which the Programme has been able to accomplish some of its initiatives, despite the many external challenges.
 For example, the Programme included home-grown/indigenous ideas in its information, education and communication materials.

-However, the 2007 general election and its violent aftermath forced Uraia to re-examine its mandate and re-formulate its objectives in relation to the second stage of the Programme’s activities.
-This second stage was also a response to the new challenges facing the country after the elections, including large numbers of internally displaced people scattered in camps in many parts of the country.
+However, the 2007 General Elections and the subsequent violence forced Uraia to re-examine its mandate and re-formulate its objectives in relation to the second stage of the Programme’s activities.
+This second stage was also a response to the new challenges facing the country after the polls, including large numbers of Internally Displaced Persons (IDPs) that were living in camps, in many parts of the country.

 In 2010, Uraia began initiating mechanisms through which the Programme could become more self-sustaining and less dependent on the basket fund provided by donors.
-The Uraia Trust, established in 2011, will allow for longer-term planning and bring synergy to the Programme and enable it to reach a larger number of citizens and stakeholders wishing to be part of the country’s reform agenda.
+Uraia Trust, established in 2011, will allow for longer-term planning and bring synergy to the Programme.
+It enable it to reach a larger number of citizens and stakeholders wishing to be part of the country’s reform agenda.

 Find the Uraia 2011 – 2015 Strategic Plan here.